snotskie/ttrpg/site/src/index.md

 !!! compat "Session Shop: Wisened"
     If your starting Lifestyle was Wisened, at the end of a session you may spend $4$ unspent Blessings to change your Lifestyle to Warry or Compelling.

     **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
 When you have sparks, they take on an astral or prophetic aspect.
 Increase the results of your rolls using Hand or Hurry by $+1$, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.
-You also gain the "TODO" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.
+You also gain the "Past Repeated" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **👄 Compelling:** You seem able to spin any loss into a win--or vice versa--, and you are a sly, tactical force to be reckoned with.
 When you have sparks, they take on an illusory or vicious aspect.
 Increase the results of your rolls using Heart or Hurt by $+1$, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.
 You also gain the "Tactful Speech" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.